amir98mm/Task-Manager/README.md

 # Task-Manager
-A website that includes registration, updating profile, showing products and adding to your cart etc..
 Task Manager is a simple console-based application that allows users to manage their tasks.
 It was developed as a learning project by Amir Mahamid.

 # Description